villena-francis/decont/README.md

 #### Cloning your fork and starting work

-You should now **clone** this new repository to obtain a local copy in your machine.
+You should now **clone** your new repository to obtain a local copy on your machine.

 You can then start working on your local copy of the repository.